Photograph of person holding phone and scanning one of Dalí's paintings

 < All Exhibits

-View eight Dalí Masterworks in the Museum’s permanent collection using augmented reality (AR) technology to gain a deeper understanding of the meaning behind their complex imagery.
-Coined by Dalí Museum founder A. Reynolds Morse, the term “Masterworks” refers to paintings exceeding five feet in height or width, painted over a period of a year or longer – in other words, they are both monumental in scale and critical Dalí paintings.
-To see these works through the lens of AR, get the free Dalí Museum App from the App Store (Apple) or Google Play (Android).
-Then view these remarkable canvases in the James Family Wing (or reproductions of the works from anywhere on your personal device).
+View eight Dalí Masterworks in the Museum’s permanent collection using augmented reality (AR) technology to further understand the meaning behind these monumental canvases.
+Coined by Dalí Museum founder A. Reynolds Morse, the term “Masterworks” refers to Salvador Dalí’s paintings exceeding five feet in height or width, painted over a year or longer—they are both monumental in scale and critical Dalí paintings.
+To see these works through the lens of AR, look for the AR symbol on select paintings in the Museum’s gallery.
+Scan the QR code and watch as Dalí’s art comes alive.

 About The Dalí Museum